 Write a little about yourself.
 Just a paragraph will do.

-make something you care deeply about, too.
-Maybe you can relate to
+care deeply about, too.
+Maybe you can relate to someone who

-I'm seeking someone who shares a lust for life (hi Iggy) and would
+someone who shares a lust for life (hi Iggy) and would like to

-like to cross orbits.
-But the IM-ing, chatty veneer of OKC is not
+cross orbits.
+But the IM-ing, chatty veneer of OKC is not my joy.

-my joy.
-No. Really.
-(Time is a commodity and I'd rather spend it in
+(Time is a commodity and I'd rather spend it in the not-virtual

-self-possessed, smarty-pants, imaginative guy with a good heart and
+smarty-pants, imaginative guy with a good heart and an occasional

 naughty streak, a sense of irony, strong mind, trim body, and